VladRodionov/mcdc/README.md

 changes.
 MC/DC is developed and maintained by a former co-founder of [Carrot Data](https://github.com/carrotdata) — a project focused on practical, SSD-friendly, memory-efficient caching technologies.

+⚠️ Important: This is still experimantal work.
+First public release is the Developer Preview only.

 ## What Is MC/DC?

 MC/DC **extends Memcached** with adaptive, server-side data compression.
 Instead of compressing